AlistairRobinson/Cieve/README.md

 ### Application

 Cieve has been designed with portability in mind.
-We installing Cieve locally in a [Python virtual environment](https://docs.python.org/3/library/venv.html).
+We recommend installing Cieve locally in a [Python virtual environment](https://docs.python.org/3/library/venv.html).

 Once the environment has been configured and activated, installation of third party Python dependencies will be required.
 Please see the dependency list in `requirements.txt`.
 Run the following script in the project's root directory `/` to activate the Cieve web server on `localhost:5000`: